Ibrahima Konate exclusive: Liverpool defender on Trent Alexander-Arnold, Champions League and new system

 "But I'm happy whenever I'm fighting for the team and while we're putting in such good performances, I'll make whatever sacrifices are necessary."

-The 23-year-old France defender doesn't have any problem putting in the extra yards if it means Alexander-Arnold can become more influential in the game.
-The new system is proving fruitful, with Liverpool winning five on the bounce and now making a late push for the Champions League spots.
+Konate is happy to put in the extra yards if it means Alexander-Arnold can become more influential in the game.
+His impact has been clear with Liverpool unbeaten in six, and winning their last five, since he took on the role.

 After Manchester United's loss at Brighton on Thursday night, a win at Anfield on Saturday moves the Reds to within a point of their fourth-placed rivals albeit having played two games more.